Frida Kahlo – Feminist icon

 Frida Kahlo background

-Frida Kahlo was born as Magdalena Carmen Frida Kahlo y Calderón on July 6, 1907 in her parents’ home, known as La Casa Azul (The Blue House), in Coyoacán, on the outskirts of Mexico City .
-She was the third of four daughters (with two elder half-sisters from her father’s first marriage).
-Her father was a photographer of Hungarian Jewish descent, who had been born in Germany , and her mother was of indigenous and Spanish descent.
+Frida Kahlo was born as Magdalena Carmen Frida Kahlo y Calderón on July 6, 1907 in her parents’ home, known as La Casa Azul (The Blue House), in Coyoacán, on the outskirts of Mexico City.

 In 1925 she was involved in a terrible accident when the bus that she was riding in was involved in a collision with a trolley bus.
 She suffered serious injuries including a broken spinal column, a broken collarbone, broken ribs, a broken pelvis, eleven fractures in her right leg, a crushed and dislocated right foot, and a dislocated shoulder.
-An iron handrail pierced her abdomen and her uterus, which made it impossible for her to have children, though it was to be many years before she accepted this.
+An iron handrail pierced her abdomen and her uterus, which made it impossible for her to have children.
 For the rest of her life she was often bedridden for long periods and suffered frequent bouts of intense pain.
 It was during her recuperation from this accident that she first started painting and her first self-portrait dates from this period, when she was immobilised in a full body cast.

 Two years later she met the muralist Diego Rivera (who she had briefly met before while at the Preparatoria) and asked him for advice on how to pursue her career as an artist.
 He recognised her talent, and as he encouraged her they began a relationship which resulted in their marriage in 1929.
 They were both active communists and the political climate of the time was dangerous for those with left wing views but his artistic reputation was growing rapidly and they spent several years in the United States (which she called ‘Gringolandia’), returning to Mexico in 1935.
 It was while recovering from a miscarriage in Detroit that Frida’s own artistic reputation started to grow although she pretended not to consider her work important.